thomkrillis/thehackerati.github.io/blog/README.md

 * If you would like to disable comments on your entry, leave this line out.

+* Always include one of the big bucket titles as a tag.
+This ensures that the buckets filter correctly

 * For tags to function correctly, you must build the site locally before making your pull request.
 After adding your post, run

     jekyll build